Moodring: Background

+Since the singer's 2000 album Fear of Flying, she has earned a Grammy for her contribution to "Lady Marmalade" from the Moulin Rouge! soundtrack and appeared in the Oscar-winning film Chicago.
+In addition, Mya also served as a pitch woman for Coca-Cola.
 Speaking about the gap between albums, and her transition from one Interscope-distributed imprint University Music to A&M Records, Mya told Billboard magazine, "this has been the biggest gap between projects.
 Not knowing when my album would come, working with someone like A&M Records president Ron Fair and the transition from moving from an independent label to Interscope sort of left us in limbo."